Annie Chalex Boyle

 Office: School of Music, Room 216C

-In the summer, Ms. Chalex Boyle is a frequently requested teacher and has been on the faculties at Midwest Young Artists Chamber Music Program in Wisconsin, the Austin Chamber Music Center in Texas, and at the Interlochen Center for the Arts in Michigan.
+Before moving to Lubbock, she taught violin at the Interlochen Arts Academy in Michigan and was also a chamber music coach for the Chicago Symphony Youth Orchestra.
+In the summer, Ms. Chalex Boyle is a frequently requested teacher and has been on the faculties at the Hot Springs Music Festival in Arkansas, DFW WOW Young Artists Program in Texas, Orfeo Music Festival in Italy, Midwest Young Artists Chamber Music Program in Wisconsin, the Austin Chamber Music Center in Texas, and the Interlochen Center for the Arts in Michigan.
 She has performed at numerous festivals including the Fontana Chamber Arts Festival in Michigan, the Oregon Bach Festival, the Wintergreen Festival in Virginia, the Bellingham Festival of Music in Washington, Chamber Music at the Barn in Kansas, and the Festival-Institute at Roundtop in Texas.
-In the summer of 2016, she will be a Mentor at the Hot Springs Music Festival in Arkansas, as well as starting a new music festival, the Lake City String Academy in Colorado.
+In 2016, Ms. Chalex Boyle founded the Lake City String Academy for collegiate level violinists (in Colorado).